ndronos/c-nomorph/HowStufWorks.md

                     object file contains the library's machine code it cannot be executed until it is linked to a program file that contains a main function.
+                    the machine code resides in a separate file named *.o

 (HowStuffWorks, 2017) pp. 15
 ```